 General Career Guidance An alumni guide can provide opportunities to share professional experiences, personal career path choices, and industry insight.
 This can be short or long-term career guidance for students/alums in person, on the phone or through email.

-Informational Interview Informational interviews offer an opportunity for alumni to share valuable career and industry information.
-Students/alumni conduct the informational interview by asking relevant questions to his/her personal career search.
+Informational Interviews Informational interviews offer an opportunity for alumni to share valuable career and industry information.
+Students/alumni conduct the informational interview by asking questions relevant to their personal career searches.
 Students and alums benefit from first-hand knowledge of the current industry and can learn strategies to a successful job search.
-In case you want to know how students conduct an informational interview, please review our Career Services Informational Interview handout.
+In case you want to know how students conduct an informational interview, please review our Informational Interview handout.

 Job Shadow/Externship An externship or job shadow experience is a one-day opportunity for students/alums to gain an understanding of a business, industry, and job.
 Students/alums have an opportunity to explore careers and gain insight into a specific career by shadowing an alumni guide in the workplace.
 Externships are short-term opportunities with long-term benefits.

-Internship Alumni guides can sponsor or develop an internship to provide ongoing guidance and job training with enthusiastic students/alums seeking real world experience.
-Internships take many forms and have shown to benefit both Intern host and students.
+Internships Alumni guides can sponsor or develop an internship to provide ongoing guidance and job training with enthusiastic students/alums seeking real world experience.
+Internships take many forms and have shown to benefit both the internship host and students.
 Career Services can help design an internship that works for your unique workplace.
 A guide can also recommend internship programs that may benefit students/alums, as well as give valuable advice about how to connect with other industry professionals who may be searching for interns.

 Graduate School or Post-Graduate Service Advice Alumni guides who have participated in graduate school or post-graduate service can offer meaningful, relevant advice for students pursuing these options after graduation.
 A recommendation of a program(s) that students may or may not be aware of is enormously helpful for a student considering all of the available options after graduation.